1000 GIS Applications & Uses

 884. Observer Points – Calculating visibility through multiple observer points.

-885. Historic Street View – Time-travelling in the past to see just how much a location has changed over time with historic street view.
+885. Historic Street View – Time-travelling in the past to see just how much a location has changed over time with a historic street view.

 887. Transmission Line Monitoring – Monitoring overhead transmission towers with active and passive satellite data.